Vasili Oshchepkov: Popularization of judo in the USSR and the creation of Sambo

-In 1930, on the basis of CSKA Moscow, but through the sports committee, VS Oshchepkov conducted special training of trainers, which were trained physical education teachers from various regions of the country.
-Among them was Alexander Rubanchik from Rostov-on-Don, who served in the militia, and on whose initiative Oshchepkov held demonstrations in the Central High School militia, which, apart from himself, attended by graduates of the course in its entirety.
-The demonstration was a great success, then VS Oshchepkov immediately was invited to teach at this school police headquarters.
-In addition to the required course of unarmed combat, Oshchepkov began to lead in TSVSHM and club work, which continued at the military faculty Infizkulta.
-The training program Oshchepkova and club activities in TSVSHM were eliminated in 1934 at the request of VA Spiridonov, saying that it was contrary to his own and formally approved by the program.
+In 1930, based at the CDKA but through the USSR Sports Committee, Oshchepkov conducted special instructor courses, at which physical education teachers from a wide variety of regions across the country received training.
+Among them was Alexander Rubanchik from Rostov-on-Don, who served in the military, and on whose initiative Oshchepkov held demonstrative performances at the Central Higher School of Militia, in which, aside from himself, the entire graduating class of the courses participated.
+The demonstration was a tremendous success, after which Oshchepkov was immediately invited to teach at this premier educational institution of the military.
+In addition to the mandatory hand-to-hand combat course, Oshchepkov began leading club activities at the Central Higher School of Military (TsVShM), which also continued at the military faculty of Infizkult.
+Oshchepkov's training program and club classes at TsVShM were liquidated in 1934 at the demand of Spiridonov, who stated that it contradicted his own officially approved program.